How can I keep these “inherited” carpet cleaning customers?

 I inherited my carpet cleaning business from a friend who passed away.
 I have his books with names and phone numbers.
-What is the best way to approach calling past customers to get them back as current customers?
+What is the best way to approach calling past clients to get them back as current customers?

 Sad to Lose My Friend